Air Fryer 101

 Air Fryer vs. Oven vs. Pan Frying

-Another one that I prefer pan fried is tostones.
+Another one that I prefer pan-fried is tostones.
 They will get “cooked” in an airfryer, but the same thing happens as with the chicken – it will be dry and not quite the same.
 I always do my tostones fried in a pan.
 BUT, I do enjoy the cooked ones pulled out of the freezer and “recrispified” in the airfryer.

 For potatoes – both homemade fries and pre-packaged frozen ones, the air fryer was the winner, hands down.
 The oven took longer and wasn’t as crispy.
 Literally my kids insisted I stick the oven ones into the air fryer to get them air fryer crispy result in half the time.